ingo/ingo.github.io/_recipes/paella_de_mi_padre.md

 - **2** cups Calsparra/[Bomba](https://www.amazon.com/Santo-Tomas-Bomba-Rice-Pound/dp/B01N4EDDH4/)/Arborio rice (Bomba rice is best, if you can get it.
 Other short-grain rice, like sushi rice, will work okay, but rinse it vigorously)
 - **1** sprig fresh rosemary
 - **2** lemons, cut in wedges for garnish
-- **3-4** links of sausage (chorizo or other sausage), chopped into bite-size pieces.
+- **3-4** links of sausage (chorizo or other sausage.
+We prefer Aidells Chicken & Apple Smoked Chicken Sausage), chopped into bite-size pieces.
 - alioli (a garlicky mayonnaise for which exist many recipes online.
 If you are pressed for time, some good mayo + crushed garlic + lemon juice + a little salt works as a reasonable substitute, if not authentic)
 - 3.5 lbs. of charcoal briquets.
 Yes, weighing them helps with reproducibility of the recipe time after time, especially when using a charcoal grill.
 I learned this trick from Alton Brown.

 For a 14”/30cm round pan: